 Last week we tested the section of our new integrated enquiries platform Alpha version that allows drivers to check their driving licence record online.
 Testing the prototype with real customers is essential to ensure we deliver something they want to use not what we think they want.
 The insight gained from the testing will allow us to build a service that’s easy to use and most importantly is built with our customers’ needs at its heart.
 This is the fifth round of testing we have carried out with real users.
 We’ve learned so many things along the way.

-This latest testing was conducted at our Richard Ley Development Centre Swansea in which we have a dedicated user testing facilities –as product owner I was keen to see it in action.
+This latest testing was conducted at our Richard Ley Development Centre in Swansea, where we have dedicated user testing facilities.
+As product owner I was keen to see it in action.
 On my arrival I was met by Kay John from our usability testing team who took me through to the testing rooms.
 One room was set up for the customer to access the service and had recording equipment to capture every move.
-The second room had a monitor to view the testing taking place next door and allowed us to listen to the user comments; it felt a bit like watching an episode of Big Brother.
+The second room had a monitor to view the testing taking place next door and allowed us to listen to the user comments, it felt a bit like watching an episode of Big Brother.